javapagar/KG_applied_to_ML/README.md

 # KG_applied_to_ML
-Project where I want to use knowledge graps to enhance a machine learnig modelo
+Project where I want to use knowledge graps to enhance a machine learnig model